UCAS code: B140

 You will take three compulsory courses: Biomedical Sciences 1; Molecules, Genes & Cells 1; and Medical Biology 1 plus others from a range of biomedical and non-biomedical courses.
 You will also be expected to take at least one course in biological chemistry.

 The theme of your second year is foundational understanding of biomedical sciences and it includes essential learning applicable to biomedical disciplines.

 The final year theme is research in practice.
-You study two compulsory courses: General Neuroscience and Project Management, together with two option courses covering cutting-edge topics in more depth.
+You will study the compulsory course, General Neuroscience together with two option courses covering cutting-edge topics in more depth.

 With individual supervisor support you will complete a major research project that can involve original laboratory-based research or library-based, literature analysis-based research.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.